Interlibrary Loan (ILL): FAQ | Log in to ILL

 Interlibrary loan is a service through which we get information--loans and copies, print and digital--from other libraries.
 Use ILL anytime you cannot get what you need through CLICS (access to CUNY books) or open access resources.
 In addition, GC library patrons can use the MaRLI program for direct access to NYU, Columbia and NYPL research libraries.

 ILL is offered to Graduate Center students with a current GC library barcode and no outstanding library fines.
-CUNY doctoral faculty, visiting GC faculty, retired GC faculty, and staff with GC IDs, and GC library barcodes are also welcome to use the service.
+CUNY doctoral faculty, visiting GC faculty, retired GC faculty, and GC staff are welcome to use the service, provided they have GC ID cards with GC library barcodes.
 Non-Graduate Center students, faculty with non-GC barcodes, and non-GC staff are not offered ILL services here.
 Try instead at your local college or public library.

 Many ILL books arrive within a week, and many electronically-delivered articles take less than 24 hours.
 However, delivery time depends on which library is lending the item, so it can vary.
 You can log in to your ILL account to track your requests.
 Please contact us at email@example.com if your request takes longer than you expect.